IEK-5/ssdp_hdf5_extention/README.md

 I also use [Direnv](https://direnv.net/docs/hook.html) to automatically start up the env.
 The file `devenv.nix` contains the dependencies.
 The file `devenv.yaml`configures inputs and imports that means it tells us from where we get our imports.
 The files `devenv.lock` is created from the nix and yaml files.
 It pins the inputs making the environment reproducible.
-The `.envrc` file tells direnv it should actiate the env.
+The `.envrc` file tells direnv it should actviate the env.

 ## About HDF5